 Foster parent agrees to feed the pug(s) premium dog food, and agrees to feed, water and exercise the dog appropriately.
 This includes no unsupervised, off-lead time.

 - Foster parent understands that often a pug comes into rescue needing medication.
-PROS will pay for all medications necessary for the dog(s).
+Pug Rescue of Northern California will pay for all medications necessary for the dog(s).
 The foster parent agrees to administer the medication(s) to the dog in accordance with the veterinarian instructions.

 - When we get a call to rescue a pug it is often on short notice and we have no indication of the pug’s health or temperament.
-Our foster homes have to be willing to help us assess this and be willing to update the PROS Coordinator on a weekly basis.
+Our foster homes have to be willing to help us assess this and be willing to update the Pug Rescue of Northern California Coordinator on a weekly basis.
 We can’t guarantee that a pug is housebroken and we often have no knowledge of the previous home or owners so we have little or no knowledge of where the pug has lived.

-Our foster home program is extremely important to PROS’ continued success.
+Our foster home program is extremely important to Pug Rescue of Northern California’s continued success.
 The greatest joy we receive is watching our fosters adopted to a home where they will be loved and cared for for the rest of their lives.
 It’s a tough job because you are giving up a little Pug you have grown to love.
 But when they go to their new home, there is then an opening for the next Pug and the next…